 Picking up souvenirs in Africa to take home to family and friends is easy, and shopping in the many bazaars, and buying from local street vendors, is an activity not to be missed.
 Many types of African gifts really are one-of-a-kind - quite literally - having been lovingly handcrafted by skilled individuals.
 Woodcarvings, Masai jewellery, and traditional batik cloth are just some of the most popular items that visitors to the continent purchase as presents and as little luxuries and treats.

-Many cruise lines around the world include African itineraries to appeal to true adventurers and explorers, and the major ports can be visited as part of a no-fly cruise holiday, or as a section of a prestigious world cruise, in between trips to the Middle East and South America.
+Many cruise lines around the world include African itineraries to appeal to true adventurers and explorers, and the major ports can be visited as part of a no-fly cruise holiday, or as a section of a prestigious world cruise to remember, in between trips to the Middle East and South America.
 However, many travellers prefer to opt for a fly cruise, which allows them to maximise their time in Africa, and minimise sea days.
 Most sailings leave during the cold winter months, allowing travellers to escape the gloomy British winters and enjoy a touch of winter sun - Cape Town experiences temperatures of up to 30 degrees Celsius in December!

 Top cruise destinations in Africa include Port Said in Egypt, Casablanca in Morocco, Port Elizabeth in Cape Town, Dakar Port in Senegal, Reunion Island in Madagascar, and Mombasa in Kenya.
 There are plenty of activities to do, and sights to see, in all ports, ranging from the beautiful beaches of Agadir to the modern Victoria & Alfred Waterfront in Cape Town.